Sjeiti/ronvalstarnl/src/data/markdown/post_shadow-dom.md

 ## Thats it

-In todays day and age you'll probably never use all this because your framework takes care of shadow DOM for you.
+You'll probably never use all this because your framework takes care of shadow DOM for you.
 But at least now you now know its not really magic.